blade-lang/blade-docs/example/cwd-files.markdown

 layout: home
 title: Get files in directory
 parent: Learn by Examples
-description: Lists the aboslute path of all files in the given path using the Blade programming language.
+description: Lists the absolute path of all files in the given path using the Blade programming language.
 ---

 # Advanced LS